-A lab-on-a-chip is a device that integrates one or more laboratory functions on a single integrated circuit (chip) of only a few millimeters to a few square centimeters to achieve high-throughput automation and screening.
+A lab-on-a-chip is a device that integrates one or more laboratory functions on a single integrated circuit (chip).
+These chips only reach a few millimeters to a few square centimeters in size.
+Despite their small size, they achieve high-throughput automation and screening.
 A Lab-on-a-chip can handle extremely small volumes of liquid down to less than picoliters.

 Lab-on-a-chip devices enable functional integration of microfluidics into the diagnostic process.
-The devices are small and less expensive than large laboratory systems, allowing them to be used directly at the point-of-care or incorporated into other, larger systems.
+The devices are small and less expensive than large laboratory systems.
+This enables them to be used directly at the point-of-care or incorporated into other, larger systems.

 Our mp6 micropump extends passive microfluidic chips and converts them into active units.
-In microfluidics, we are almost always exposed to laminar flows, which results in a lack of cross-flow within the liquid and makes it difficult to mix two liquids.
+In microfluidics, we are almost always exposed to laminar flows.
+This results in a lack of cross-flow within the liquid and makes it difficult to mix two liquids.

-In this video, a special structure of the microfluidic chip evokes this cross-flow, making it easier to mix the two differently colored liquids.
-In combination with the electronically driven micropump the slim, small and inexpensive system enables fast and safe filling of even the smallest and complex structures, e.g. in lab-on-a-chip applications.
-Rather than using conventional laboratory technology, testing and diagnostics can be carried out directly at the point of care – saving time and costs.
+In this video, a special structure of the microfluidic chip evokes this cross-flow.
+In conclusion, making it easier to mix the two differently colored liquids.
+The micropump is electronically driven.
+It enables this slim, small and inexpensive system the fast and safe filling of even the smallest and complex structures.
+This is the base for lab-on-a-chip applications, for example.